mohitkkr/Mohit/README.md

 ## About me
 ---
-**I am a  Date Scientist with a passion for technologies.I want to impart value with my work in society and enjoy the journey of doing it.**
+**I am a  Date Scientist with a passion for technology.I want to impart value with my work in society and enjoy the journey of doing it.**

 ### Skills
 ---